 PUC Section 8386 Description WMP Section (a) Each electrical corporation shall construct, maintain, and operate its electrical lines and equipment in a manner that will minimize the risk of catastrophic wildfire posed by those electrical lines and equipment.
-Section 5 Section 7 (b) Each electrical corporation shall annually prepare and submit a wildfire mitigation plan to the Wildfire Safety Division for review and approval.
+Section 5, p.
+25 [infrastructure] Section 7, p.
+63-65 [risk mitigation] (b) Each electrical corporation shall annually prepare and submit a wildfire mitigation plan to the Wildfire Safety Division for review and approval.
 The plan shall cover at least a three-year period.
-Section 1 (c) (1) Provide list of persons responsible for executing the WMP and each members responsibility in the process.
-Section 2 (c) (2) The objectives of the WMP Section 4.1 (c) (3) A description of the preventative strategies and programs to be adopted by BVES to minimize the risk of its electrical lines and equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
-Section 6 Section 7
+Section 1, p.
+7-10 (c) (1) Provide list of persons responsible for executing the WMP and each members responsibility in the process.
+Section 2, p.
+11-13 (c) (2) The objectives of the WMP Section 4.1, p.
+19 (c) (3) A description of the preventative strategies and programs to be adopted by BVES to minimize the risk of its electrical lines and equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
+Section 6, p.
+48-51 [risk of catastrophic wildfires] Section 7, p.
+62-69 [risk evaluation and prioritization]